 Water conditions of Selat Besar.
 Water quality is crucial for colonization of macroinvertebrates (Orwa et al 2018).
 Water temperature is one of the limiting factors for aquatic organisms to live, one of which is coral.
-Field measurements found that water temperature in te study site ranged from $29^{\circ}$ - $30^{\circ}$ C. This range is still suitable for coral development.
-According to Kurniawan (2011), corals, in general, can live at the temperature above $18^{\circ}$ C, while growth, they require an ideal water temperature, between $25^{\circ}$ - $32^{\circ}$ C. Most coral reefs exist where salinity is stable and where average salinity is that of normal seawater 34- $36^{\circ}$ / ${\circ\circ}$ (Sheppard et al., 2017).
-Water salinity in the study site was between the range of 30- $31^{\circ}$ / ${\circ\circ}$ .
-Guntur (2011) found that water salinity for ideal coral growth in Indonesia ranged from 29 to $36^{\circ}$ / ${\circ\circ}$ .
-Therefore, water salinity in Selat Besar highly supports the coral to grow well.
+Field measurements found that water temperature in the study site ranged from 29 to 30°C. This range is still suitable for coral development.
+According to Reid (2009), corals, in general, can live at water temperature from 18°-30°C, while for growth, they require an ideal water temperature from 27 to 29°C (Giyanto et al 2017).
+Most coral reefs exist where salinity is stable and where average salinity is that of normal seawater 34-36°/00 (Sheppard et al 2017).
+Water salinity in the study site was in the range of 30-31°/00.
+Guntur (2011) found that water salinity in Selat Besar highly supports the coral to grow well.
 Light intensity does not influence larval settlement, and their response to light intensity may be species-specific (Mundy & Babcock 1998).

 Corals of family Faviidae recorded on the artificial substrate.
-Physical and biological factors are important for recruitment success (Doropoulos et al 2016), As many as 15 coral species of 5 genera were recorded in this study.
-Favia and Favites had the highest number of species, each with 4 species, followed by genus Goniastrea with 3 species, then Echinopora and Platygyra, 2 species, respectively.
-Table 1[indra1] demonstrates the coral species of Faviidae encountered on the modul substrate with mean number of colonies of 3.00 per modul.
-Even though these numbers are less than those reported by Kilfoyle et al (2008), 13 col.mod.-1, the colonies comprised several coral families.
-The coral genera of Faviidae inhabiting the artificial substrate apparently come the coral reef around Selat Besar waters.
-It is reasonable, since Faviidae is coral family generally found in Selat Besar waters (Lalamentik 1996;1997;1998).
+Physical and biological factors are important for recruitment success (Doropoulos et al 2016).
+As many as 15 coral species of 5 genera were recorded in this study (Table 1).
+Favia and Favites had the highest number of species, each with 4 species, followed by genus Goniastrea with 3 species, then Echinopora and Platygyra with 2 species each.
+Table 1 demonstrates the coral species of Faviidae encountered on the module substrate with mean number of colonies of 3.00 per module.
+Even though these numbers are less than those reported by Kilfoyle et al (2008), 13 col mod-1, the colonies comprised several coral families.
+The coral genera of Faviidae inhabiting the artificial substrate apparently come from the coral reef around Selat Besar waters.
+It is reasonable, since Faviidae is coral family generally found in Selat Besar waters (Lalamentik 1996, 1997, 1998).

-Table 1 Faviidae coral species encountered living on the artificial substrate modul
+Faviidae coral species encountered living on the artificial substrate modul